-- > Now drawing these transparent - > polygons also sets the Z buffer in this part of the screen.
-So, as we draw - > the rest of - > the green orb, the bottom or -Z part, the Z buffer test fails and these - > polys do not - > draw.
-The part of the screen where the transparent polys are does not - > change, and - > you end up seeing background and red orb where you instead - > wanted to see the inside of the green orb.
+(pos z) part of the orb is drawing first.
+This is the transparent part, and after we draw polygons also sets the Z buffer in this part of the screen.
+So, as we draw the rest of the green orb, the bottom or -Z part, the Z buffer test fails and these polys do not draw.
+The part of the screen where the transparent polys are does not change, and you end up seeing background and red orb where you instead wanted to see the inside of the green orb.